A Germany packing list is vital to compile before you head to the country.

 One of the best travel packing tips is to only take what you need.
 Pack light.
 If you need anything, you can always buy it when you are in Germany.
 Although, I doubt you will need to if you’re on a short trip.

 Below are a few items I would leave out of your Germany packing list.

-Flip-flops – Germany isn’t the most tropical countries, and there is a scarcity of beaches.
+- Flip-flops – Germany isn’t the most tropical country, and there is a scarcity of beaches.
 Flip-flops are an item you don’t need to pack for Germany.
 They will just take up space in your bag and they can be uncomfortable if you walk around in them all day.

 Disclaimer: The Travelling Tom is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com and its partners.
 Amazon and the Amazon logo are trademarks of Amazon.com, Inc. or its affiliates.
 As an Amazon Associate, I earn from qualifying purchases.

 Pin For Later

 Tom is a travel addict who first left England to spend a year Down Under.
 Not satisfied with this, he then went to New Zealand, about as far away from home as he could get.
 He is now planning his next adventures in Europe and Canada while maintaining this blog.
 Check out the about me page to learn more!